wavefrontHQ/docs/pages/doc/alerts.md

 </tr>
 <tr>
 <td><strong>Tags</strong></td>
 <td markdown="span">Tags assigned to the alert.
 You can enter existing alert tags or create new alert tags.
-See [Organizing Related Alerts](alerts_manage.html#organize-related-alerts-with-alert-tags). </td>
+See [Organizing Related Alerts with Alert Tags](alerts_manage.html#organize-related-alerts-with-alert-tags). </td>
 </tr>
 </tbody>
 </table>
 </li>

 <li>
-(Optional) If you are protecting metrics with <a href="metrics_security.html">metrics security policies</a> in your environment, check the **Secure Metrics Details** check box.
+(Optional) If you are protecting metrics in your environment with <a href="metrics_security.html">metrics security policies</a> , check the <strong>Secure Metrics Details</strong> check box.
 A simplified alert notification is sent.

 <table>
 <tbody>